travelgateX/documentation-site/content/travelgatex/reference/inputobjects/HotelSettingsInput.md

       "description": "Indicates if you want use context, or not, by default is true.\n@deprecated(reason: \"deprecated from 2017-12-12.
 Redundant.\")", "isDeprecated": true,
       "args": null,
       "deprecationReason": "deprecated from 2017-12-12.
-Redundant."
+Redundant.",
+      "descriptionSplitted": {
+        "date": "2017-12-12",
+        "first": "Indicates if you want use context, or not, by default is true.\n@deprecated(reason: \"deprecated from", "second": "Redundant.\")"
+      }
     },
     {
       "typeString": "String",